HamzahS-101/my-devops-journey/Bash/README.md

 This repository contains a collection of Bash scripting challenges I’ve worked through as part of my journey to learn Bash.
 Each challenge is documented with the steps I followed to solve the problem, the commands I used, and the lessons I learnt along the way.

-By completing these challenges, I practiced various Bash techniques such as file manipulation, loops, conditionals, and regular expressions, which are all vital skills for a DevOps engineer.
+By completing these challenges, I practiced various Bash techniques such as file manipulation, loops and conditionals which are all vital skills for a DevOps engineer.

 Feel free to check out the documentation for each challenge to see how I approached and solved different problems using Bash scripting.